VandyVRC/dimli/README.md

     /*
     DEFINE ENCRYPTION SALT
     ----------------------
-    Define a salt parameter to pass into the crypt function
+    Define a salt parameter to pass into the crypt function */
-    Example: "gobly76gook13" */

-    define('SALT', '{saltStringOfYourChoice}');
+    define('SALT', '19ReXiNSuLaRuM23');

     /*
     OTHER CONSTANTS